 On the low days, I’d carb time someone with 50g carbs in meal 1, 65g pre and 65g post-workout.
 Fats would be kept low in those carb meals and then higher in the 3 non-carb meals.

 On the high days, I’d spread the carbs evenly over the first 5 meals with none in meal 6.

 As you stop losing fat start lowering your low days first across the board (maybe pull protein to 250g, carbs to 150g and fats to 70g).
 Don’t touch your high day since you’ll need that to power your metabolism the lower your calories get.

 As you move along you can also extend the low days to 4 days in a row then refeed on the 5th.

 You can also set up a really low day, in which case the 150g carbs would become a medium day.
 Cutting the 150 in half would yield 75 carbs so you’d have days of 150c, 75c, and one 360 carb day.

 It may look something like this: Day 1: 150c, Day 2: 75c, Day 3: 150c, Day 4: 75c, Day 5: 360c, REPEAT.

 There are many ways to carb cycle, but this is a simple way to get started and move along in a systematic manner so that you aren’t just guessing day to day.

-Now that you have your nutrition on point you can add in supplements for added benefit.
+Now that you have your nutrition on point, you can add in supplements for added benefits.
 I recommend a product like GDA-MAX to help you utilize the carbs you eat so they are more likely to store in the muscle cells and keep blood sugars (and thus insulin levels) lower while dieting.
 To lose body fat we want insulin levels to stay low and steady, not spiked all over the place.